-0032: Cervical Cancer Screening (CCS), several measures for influenza immunization, 3 hepatitis C virus screening and follow-up measures for Trial Use (3059, 3060, 3061), and 0421: 3039

-Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (paper and eMeasure).
+- 0032 Cervical Cancer Screening (CCS); - several measures for influenza immunization; - three hepatitis C virus screening and follow-up measures for Trial Use (3059, 3060, 3061); and - 0421 and 3039 Preventive Care and Screening: Body Mass Index (BMI) Screening and Follow-Up Plan (paper and eMeasure).

-Existing NQF-endorsed measures in the portfolio support other priorities (e.g., Best Practices for Healthy Living)-2695: Follow-Up after Emergency Department Visit by Children for Dental Caries; Communication and Care Coordination-0638: Uncontrolled Diabetes Admission Rate (PQI 14).
+Existing NQF-endorsed measures in the portfolio support other priorities.
+For example, 2695 Follow-Up after Emergency Department Visit by Children for Dental Caries supports Best Practices for Healthy Living, and 0638 Uncontrolled Diabetes Admission Rate (PQI 14) supports Communication and Care Coordination.